ajv-validator/ajv/CUSTOM.md

 console.log(validate(4)) // false
 ```

-See note on custom errors and asynchronous keywords in the previous section.
+See note on errors and asynchronous keywords in the previous section.

 ### Define keyword with "macro" function